Drug Diversion Program in Queensland

 The service provider will work with you to develop a personal plan to help you to stop using drugs.
 You may also be given information about, and help in accessing, a treatment program to address your drug dependence.
 Attending for treatment is voluntary and not part of the police requirement.

-Court Drug Diversion Program in Qld
+Court Drug Diversion Program

 This is a specialised program to divert minor drug offenders away from the criminal justice system.
 You may be eligible if you are charged with certain minor drugs offences including: